 His engagement with the traditional forms and materials, rooted in the country’s psyche, steered a liberated generation of artists, in reconfiguring a more cohesive identity of Indian modernism.

 “An enlightened eclecticism, Subramanyan believes, is the appropriate mode for creativity in a plural world, and only an advantageous eclecticism can keep the world plural.
-His own work done in a number of different mediums, with its many layers of subversive play, wit and irony is an exemplary demonstration of this.
+His own work done in a number of different mediums, with its many layers of subversive play, wit, and irony is an exemplary demonstration of this.
 The position that Subramanyan spells out lucidly is one that many Indian artists in the 1970s and 1980s found valid.
-During this period, Indian artists, by and large, felt the need of giving up the idea of monolithic Western modernism and began to think in terms of modernisms existing simultaneously and guided not by a single formalist model or ideology but by different cultural determinants.
+During this period, Indian artists, by and large, felt the need to give up the idea of monolithic Western modernism and began to think in terms of modernism existing simultaneously and guided not by a single formalist model or ideology but by different cultural determinants.
 The quest for modernism in which history and art traditions found a place took them beyond Western modernism while exploring their affinities.
 This helped to do away with the injunctions against narration, literary inspiration, and various other modernist purist taboos and made the Indian art scene more varied than it was before.” - R. Siva Kumar.
 “Modern Indian Art: A Brief Overview.”
 Art Journal, vol. 58, 1999

 After pursuing Honours in Economics from Presidency College, Chennai, Subramanyan joined Kala Bhavana in 1944.
 Here he came in contact with Nandalal Bose, Benodebehari Mukherjee, and Rankinkar Baij.
 Much later in his essay, The Big and The Small, Subramanyan writes, “What Nandalal and Rabindranath wanted to organize in Kala Bhavana was a creative community, not just a professional school.
 Professional schools are end oriented but these ends are generally small.
 This is not to understand their importance.
-Most of the works of art that we see and admire in the museums are made by people trained in a professional school or guild.
-But these were part of a tradition, a widespread network of concepts and practices which upheld a comprehensive worldview that was shared by the generality of people.
+Most of the works of art that we see and admire in museums are made by people trained in a professional school or guild.
+But these were part of a tradition, a widespread network of concepts and practices that upheld a comprehensive worldview that was shared by the generality of people.
 But this unity of outlook does not anymore survive in the modern world.
 What we see here is a maelstrom of cultures;”.
 Subramanyan’s quest to formulate an interconnected voice of art practice single-handedly produced a body of work that defends the self-reliant understanding of modernity in Indian art practice.

 In 1951, K.G.
-Subramanyan joined the Faculty of Fine Art in M.S.
+Subramanyan joined the Faculty of Fine Art at M.S.
 University, Baroda as a lecturer.
 It was here that he delved into the pedagogue in him.
-His devoted involvement with the students, the curriculum of the institution enabled him to advocate the art education methods that were more relevant to the changing demands of the nature of modernity in India, which was essentially built from his tutelage in Santiniketan.
+His devoted involvement with the students and the curriculum of the institution enabled him to advocate the art education methods that were more relevant to the changing demands of the nature of modernity in India, which was essentially built from his tutelage in Santiniketan.
 Geeta Kapur very accurately observes, in When was Modernism, “With Subramanyan this lineage (Santiniketan school) finds its most articulate expression.
-If earlier Bengal artists took their cue from the avid eclecticism of popular Bengali culture as it developed from the nineteenth century, Subramanyan learnt to privilege this eclecticism of ideas and forms in terms of the theory and practice of twentieth-century art.
+If earlier Bengal artists took their cue from the avid eclecticism of popular Bengali culture as it developed from the nineteenth century, Subramanyan learned to privilege this eclecticism of ideas and forms in terms of the theory and practice of twentieth-century art.
 He demonstrated how the hierarchical range of an art tradition is significant precisely in the way the chain can be playfully interlinked and continually transformed.
-Forms which are discretely categorized can be synthesized almost unaccountably in the perception and hands of the artist so that if you pick up one pictorial element – one sign, one gesture – a twin etymology unfolds, revealing, on the one hand, the environmental source and on the other the formal and iconographic code.”
-Subramanyan’s career, therefore as an artist and as a pedagogue shaped the narrative of Indian art practice during the 1970s to 1990s.
+Forms that are discretely categorized can be synthesized almost unaccountably in the perception and hands of the artist so that if you pick up one pictorial element – one sign, one gesture – a twin etymology unfolds, revealing, on the one hand, the environmental source and on the other the formal and iconographic code.”
+Subramanyan’s career, therefore as an artist and as a pedagogue shaped the narrative of Indian art practice from the 1970s to the 1990s.
 Supported by his parallel writings on art, Subramanyan built a legendary entity of modernism in Indian art.
 His work is therefore cited as moments of an example of scholarship in art practice.

-After multiple edifying visits to the west, Subramanyan, returned to Santiniketan and joined Kala Bhavana as a Professor of the Painting Department in 1980.
+After multiple edifying visits to the West, Subramanyan, returned to Santiniketan and joined Kala Bhavana as a Professor of the Painting Department in 1980.
 During this time, he produced some of the most meritorious works, one of them being the black and white mural on the Design Department of Kala Bhavana.
 R Siva Kumar writes, “The mural is a Gestaltist’s paradise.
 Enveloping the building with the efflorescence of nature, it both embellishes the building and denies its architectural geometry.
 The building is thus turned into a screen reflecting and underlining the vitality of the natural world that surrounds it.
-Its white on black images suggest a landscape etched in light, but its starkness is also ghostly.
+Its white-on-black images suggest a landscape etched in light, but its starkness is also ghostly.
 Like a photographic negative, it stands in for the natural, for the nature that has been displaced by the building, for what has been destroyed.”
 Subramanyan’s proficiency in the fashioning of a visual narrative secures un-putdownable rhetoric, imbibed in the making of modern art.

 K.G.
 Subramanyan was made Professor Emeritus of Visva Bharati in 1898, the same year when he retired.
 He was awarded the Padma Shri in 1975, Padma Bhushan in 2006, and Padma Vibhushan in 2012 by the Government of India, among many other prestigious awards and honorary positions from across the country.